 These are works in progress -- I'm continuing to tweak and tune them.
 And if readers, especially those with deeper taijiquan understanding or chinese language skills, see mistakes or areas where my translation is misleading, I will very much appreciate comments, feedback, and correction.

-Particular thanks to Helen Tartar, Fenway Yang, Louis Swaim, Richard Man, and Larry Welsh for their discussions and input to these efforts.
+Particular thanks to Beth Rosenfeld, Helen Tartar, Fenway Yang, Louis Swaim, Richard Man, and Larry Welsh for their discussions and input to these efforts.